DenverDAO/COMStack/README.md

 * Collaborative Documents
 * Project Management

-... all feeding into an incentivized meritocratic governance.
+... culminating into meritocratic governance!
+What does that even _mean_ though?
+Read on to get a taste...

 ### Brownie Points

-As participants cooperate to complete tasks, they can assign each other points that in turn represent their weight/stake when it comes time to vote on decisions pertaining to the collaborative.
-Conversely, a participant's stake decays over time if they no longer remain active.
-A long term roadmap of the project entails developing integrations between all of the Stack's components to seemlessly and autonomously assign these reputational _brownie points_.
+To get things rolling, as participants cooperate to complete tasks, they can assign each other _brownie points_ that in turn represents their stake when it comes time to vote on decisions pertaining to the collaborative.
+A long term roadmap of the project entails developing integrations between all of the Stack's components to seemlessly assign or remove these reputational _brownie points_, relieving the responsibility from the participants and thus incrementally becoming more autonomous.

 [See some proposed near-future reputation apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Reputation-Apps)